 How much should I save a month?

 Whatever you can afford.
 Some people will advise a fixed percentage of your income, perhaps 10 or 20 per cent.
 However, that’s not necessarily the best way to approach savings.
 When it comes to monthly savings, you could work out how much money goes on the essentials in your life – rent or mortgage payments, student loan repayments, and those other pesky unavoidable costs that take an oversized bite out of your salary.
 The amount you can afford to save depends on your spare income and you won’t know how much that is until you have worked out your actual budget.
-Don’t panic – that’s easier than you might think and will help you take control of your income and outgoings.
-Having a monthly savings target that is realistic, is the key to hit your savings goal.
+Don’t panic – that’s easier than you might think with the 'My Budget' section of the Virgin Money Mobile Banking app Link opens in a new window which will help you take control of your income and outgoings.
+Having a monthly savings target that is realistic, is the key to hitting your savings goal and keeping your current account healthy.

 What if it’s not a lot?